taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Jump ahead to 2119, Gemini Arboretum, home station of the ISE Corps.
 It is the day of Qualification Exams, when all first year trainees must take a "basic competencies" exam in order to advance to placement within a guild and begin their apprenticeship.
 However, Min, Asoka, and Rhee have other things on their minds.
 They have discovered that someone is transplanting crops around the Gemini station, and some of the new plants that are showing up in the Gemini Arboretum seem to be genetically modified to hijack human body processes to induce the production of nano-biotrackers.
 Min, Asoka, and Rhee have narrowed their list of suspects and are in hot pursuit of a shadowy figure through the interstitial depths of the Gemini station.

 Flashbacks establish how Min gets to Gemini station, how Min and Asoka meet, how they meet Rhee, and some of the daily mechanics of studying at the ISE Corps, especially as a scholarship student.
+Min and Asoka carry with them the legacy of their grandmothers, who both taught their descendents to be wary of Space Consortium and to fight the seduction of convenience that Space Consortium uses to pacify discontent.

+Asoka's mission on the Gemini, as declared to the Biononymous, is to learn more about the splicing process that is being used to turn crop plants into vectors for secretly injecting nano-biotrackers into humans without their consent or even awareness.
+If possible, Asoka will also try to understand who in the World Gov and Space Consortium are masterminding this plot.

+Min's mission on the Gemini, as declared to the Automata, is to discover just how advanced the proprietary eSyrup research of the Space Consortium has become.
+As the bearer of a subdermal shield, Min is a living embodiment of the pinnacle of Automata eSyrup research.

+While chasing the figure through the dark corridors, Min reflects on the choice she must make in order to continue living and studying on Gemini Station - which guild to declare an interest in?
+Her secret dream is to be a space swimmer, but space swimming is considered too difficult for Earthers, and Orbiters take great pride in their dominance at space swimming, to the point of severe prejudice in the apprenticeship process.
+Min has also done well enough in several other topics of study that she already has a number of offers from 3rd year trainees to recommend her to their guild.
+She has no such connection to anyone in the space swimmer guild, and Min wonders if she should go for their qual exam anyway.
+First-year trainees can take qual exams for up to 3 guilds, and their choices are usually determined by offers of recommendation by 3rd year trainees.

 ## Chapter 7

-Min, Asoka, and Rhee confront the culprit, who turns out to be a misled fellow student (Rajue?) who was bribed with insane amounts of money to change the plants in the arboretum.
-But this student has been keeping the uprooted plants in a secret garden within the interstitial spaces of Gemini station.
+Min, Asoka, and Rhee catch and confront the culprit, who turns out to be Tross, an ISE Corps alum and now a Journeyhume Space Swimmer at Space University.
+Turns out thought that he's been trying to replace the arboretum plants with better food crop plants, because his analysis showed that the students on Gemini were being under-nourished.
+Tross reveals a secret gardening project, hosted within the interstitial spaces of the Gemini station and supported by the chief of service crews, PQ.
+Min, Asoka, and Rhee reveal their mission and discuss with Tross the possibility that his secret gardening project has been infiltrated by a mole, and his efforts are now being hijacked to create ways of more closely surveilling ISE Corps students without legal or ethical oversight.

+In the end, they all join forces and agree to work together to untangle this greater mystery.
+Tross offers to give Min a recommendation to the space swimmer guild.
+PQ dubs them the Vigilante Intergalactic Roustabout Scholars.

 # old structure